Type system¶

 The import points to a file setup code

-list of public variables or types.
-The setup code corresponds to the "top" scope
+list of pub lambdas, types, and constants.
+The setup code corresponds to the

 there is no true cyclic dependency between variables.
 This means that "false"